dprojects/Woodworking/Docs/MagicPanelsAPI.md

 ### moveToFirst(iObjects, iSelection):

+	Description:

-	moveToFirst(iObjects, iSelection) - move objects iObjects to first container above Body for iSelection object.
+		Move objects iObjects to first container above Body for iSelection object.
 		This can be used to force object at face to be moved into Mirror -> LinkGroup.

-##### Args:
+##### Description:

 		iObjects: list of objects to move to container, for example new created Cube
 		iSelection: selected object, for example Pad